DartmouthHackerClub/lostandfound/README.md

     $ cd lostandfound
     $ pip install -r requirements.txt

-To change the settings before running, you must do the following:
+Then setup the sqlite database by running:

-    $ nano default_settings.py
+    $ ./setup_db

 Edit settings and save as local_settings.py